-There are many red flags, there will be a red flag nearly every day that you spend with them.
+There are so many red flags of a narcissist, there will be a red flag nearly every day that you spend with them.

 Since qualities like love, trust, faith, obedience, understanding, empathy, compassion, conscience, denying themselves, choosing morally correct choices are all spiritual qualities, these qualities are what you will never get from the narcissist in the relationship.